F A Q

 How much does the mold inspection cost?

-The fee depends on where the property is located and if air quality testing is needed.
-The average fee for a mold inspection of a single-family home (2000 Square feet) in the lower mainland will be $500+, whether you need a verbal summary or written mold inspection report.
+The fee depends on where the property is located, the type of inspection needed, and if air quality testing is required.
+The average fee for a mold inspection of a single-family home (2000 Square feet) in the lower mainland will range from $500 - $700 + GST.

 For properties outside the lower mainland, the fee goes up, depending on the distance.
 Call for a specific price.

-If air quality testing is required, there is a minimum fee of $500 + GST, which includes 2 inside air samples and 1 outside (base or control sample).
-The more samples required the higher the fee will be.
-The fee also includes the mold lab report from the lab and an interpretation of the report to make it easier to understand.
+If air quality testing is required, there is a minimum fee of $450 + GST, which includes 1 inside air sample and 1 outside (base or control sample).
+The more samples required, the higher the fee will be.
+The fee also includes the mold lab report and an interpretation of the report to make it easier for you to understand.

 Does Mold Insight do mold removal or remediation?

-As mold inspectors, our focus is to determine the source of the mold or moisture, to help people figure out if they actually have a mold problem and how to deal with it.
+The short answer is no. Mold insight is unbiased and completely independent from mold removal process.
+To avoid a conflict of interest, our focus is to determine the source of the mold or moisture, help people figure out if they actually have a mold problem and how to deal with it.

 How do I get rid of mold in my home?

 If the area is very small, then you can DIY (Do it yourself), but you need to take precautions.
-If you plan on taking care of it yourself, you need to have PPE (personal protection equipment) such as gloves, a mask, goggles, a long sleeve shirt and pants.
+If you plan on taking care of it yourself, you need to have PPE (personal protection equipment) such as gloves, an N95 mask or respirator, goggles, a long sleeve shirt, pants or full-body protective suit.

-We have the training, resources, tools, and product recommendations to help you get the job done easily, efficiently, and safely.
+We have the knowledge, training and product recommendations to help you get the job done easily, efficiently, and safely.

 When should I get a mold test?